quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part47_19.3.3_Precessi.md

 2*(1 - (L - a/2)/(pi*M))/(pi*rho + M*(atan((a - 2*L)/(M*pi)) - log(M*(2*L - a)/pi)/2))
 ```

-This expression represents how \( r \) changes with respect to \( L \).
+This expression represents how $r $ changes with respect to$L$.
 It is crucial for the wormhole's structure, ensuring smooth transitions between spaces.

 ---
 #### Wormhole Integral Calculation
 Background context: The integral calculation in the provided code snippet from `WormHole.py` evaluates an important quantity used in constructing the Ellis wormhole.
-This involves integrating a function related to the derivative of \( r \) with respect to \( L \).
+This involves integrating a function related to the derivative of $r $ with respect to$L$.

 :p Explain the integral calculation for the Ellis wormhole and its significance.
 ??x